🐙vs🖥️

 🖥️ Lm Studio

-Free for personal use, LM Studio Pro for enterprise features
+Free for personal use; LM Studio Pro / enterprise terms vary

 Lm Studio pricing